This is a review of the Andis 38330 Ceramic Press Hot Comb.

 I was thoroughly impressed with the Andis High Heat Ceramic Press Hot Comb from its maximum heat capacity and extensive heat settings.
 On top of that, it’s affordable and easy to use.
 It has features that I look for in heat styling devices, including a quick heat up and a swivel cord.

-Up ahead are my detailed thoughts on the press comb and an in-depth look at its features.
+Up ahead are my detailed thoughts on the Andis Hot Comb and an in-depth look at its features.
 You’ll find out which hair types are best suited for this comb and I’ll also suggest some similar hot combs in case you’re looking for an alternative or comparing it to other hot combs.

 Let’s get started.